 Mosquitoes don’t discriminate, and they don’t have preferred eat out joints.
 If you happen to be there and they are ready to feed, you are a target.
 It only takes one bite from an infected mosquito to contract the disease.

-We’re travelling in the dry season so mosquitoes won’t bite us/be around.
+We’re travelling in the dry season so mosquitoes won’t bite us or be around.

-In tropical regions that have a wet and dry season there is a slight fluctuation in mosquito activity but that doesn’t mean you are immune from being bitten in one season over another.
+In tropical regions that have a wet and dry season there is a slight fluctuation in mosquito activity but that doesn’t mean they aren’t still active year round and that doesn’t mean you are immune from being bitten in one season over another.
 Although mosquitoes are more active in the wet season, they don’t suddenly disappear as soon as the dry season rolls around and you are still at risk of being bitten.

 If I eat or drink this particular item it will keep mosquitoes away.

-Garlic or fizzy tonic water are the foods and drinks that seem to crop up the most with this myth, with a lot of people under the mistaken impression that mosquitoes won’t go near them if they reek of garlic or are filled with any given food or drink.
+Garlic or fizzy tonic water are the foods and drinks that seem to crop up the most with this myth but to be honest I have heard everything from certain vitamin supplements to cranberry juice being used, with a lot of people under the mistaken impression that mosquitoes won’t go near them if they reek of garlic or are filled with any given food or drink.
 It is not true.
 Blood is blood, and mosquitoes are not fussy gourmet food critics.

 I’m staying in nice hotels with air con, that will protect us from mosquitoes and malaria.